WOXY (FM)

-WOXY (97.7 FM) is a radio station licensed to Mason, Ohio as part of the Cincinnati market.
-Nicknamed La Mega 97.7, the station broadcasts a Spanish variety music format, playing a mix of Spanish pop and rock, regional Mexican, and tropical Latin music.
-La Mega is the first and, at present, only FM radio station in the Cincinnati market broadcasting primarily in Spanish.
+WOXY (97.7 MHz) is an FM radio station licensed to Mason, Ohio as part of the Cincinnati and Dayton, Ohio markets.
+Nicknamed 97.7/106.7/94.5 The Oasis, the station broadcasts an oldies music format.

 Originally located in Oxford, Ohio, the station began broadcasting in 1959 as WOXR before changing its call sign to WOXY in 1978.
-The station became widely known, as 97X, for its successful modern rock format from 1983 to 2004.
+The station became widely known, as 97X, for its successful alternative rock format from 1983 to 2004.

-1959–83: WOXR
+1959–1983: WOXR

 Based in Oxford, Ohio, WOXR broadcast a top 40 format at 97.7 FM, largely targeted at Miami University students.
 WOXR also played listener requests.
 During the 1970s, WOXR featured a blend of top 40 and progressive rock during the day, an hour-long oldies show at 5:00 PM, with the evening music again a top-40/album rock mix that became more and more album-oriented as the night got later.

 WOXR was known for playing uncensored versions of songs such as Steppenwolf's recording of "The Pusher" and Country Joe and the Fish's recording of the "I-Feel-Like-I'm-Fixin'-to-Die Rag."
 Late at night the station played uncut versions of long songs such as Neil Young's "Cowgirl in the Sand" and "Down by the River" and Traffic's "John Barleycorn Must Die."

 The station was among few in the U.S. to play the cult classic "Je t'aime... moi non plus" ("I love you... me neither"), performed by Serge Gainsbourg and his partner Jane Birkin, which most stations refused to play (or were forbidden to play) because of its sexual explicitness in the form of the lyrics being sung to a background sound of a female orgasm (which some say was the sound of the couple actually having sex).

 WOXR showed an irreverent on-air personality, identifying itself as coming "from the city by the water tower" (a take-off on Chicago's WLS identifying itself as being "from the city by the shore").
 WOXR played on the culture shock many Miami students from large cities experienced at the start of the school year when they found themselves confined to a town much smaller than their hometowns by identifying itself as being "Down on the Farm," sung to a twangy beat.
 The song went as follows: